bytefish/bytefish.de/blog/elasticsearch_java.md

 #### LocalWeatherDataMapper ####

 Now implementing the mapping for a document is easy.

-You extend your mapping from the ``AbstractMap`` base class and implement the two methods ``configure(RootObjectMapper.Builder builder)`` and ``configure(Settings.Builder builder)``, that are used to define the field mapping and Settings for the index creation.
+You extend your mapping from the ``AbstractMap`` base class and implement the two methods ``configure(RootObjectMapper.Builder builder)`` and ``configure(Settings.Builder builder)``, which are used for defining the field mapping and Settings for the index creation.

 You can see, that the ``RootObjectMapper`` has a Fluent API, that makes it very easy to read and write the actual mapping.
 The various field mappers from Elasticsearch allow you to access all options for a given data type.
 This is much safer, than defining the mappings